 The research, published last month in the journal Nature Communications, could significantly increase the efficiency of triboelectric generators—tiny electronic devices that convert body movements and mechanical vibrations into electricity.
 The team reports that their new power management system can increase the efficiency of these devices from about one percent up to 60%.

-Zhong Ling Wang, a professor in the Georgia Tech School of Materials Science and Engineering and member of the research team, led the development of the team's first triboelectric nanogenerators in 2012.
+Zhong Ling Wang, a professor in the Georgia Tech School of Materials Science and Engineering, led the development of the team's first triboelectric nanogenerators in 2012.
 Since then, Wang and his colleagues have invented several generators that take advantage of the triboelectric effect, or the property of certain materials to produce an electric current when rubbed against each other.
 Earlier this month, the research team developed a flag that could generate electricity by flapping in the wind.
 And last year, the researchers created a fabric that could harvest energy from human motion.

 The new power management system has two stages.
 First, it captures alternating current from a triboelectric generator in a small capacitor.
 When the capacitor is full, a circuit funnels the electricity into a larger capacitor or battery.
 This second storage device then supplies direct current at the low voltages required for portable electronics and wearable devices.